ggstuart/web-application-development/content/building-an-app/basic-index/index.md

 ---
-title: A basic index template
+title: A basic interface
 type: exercise
-weight: 30
+weight: 10
 ---

 We need to build an accessible set of HTML templates for our application.